Spaqin/spaq-in/src/posts/one-roll-with-trix-disposable.md

 # After the shoot

-I took two days to go through it - just because I didn't want to shoot everything in one location.
+I took two days to go through the initial roll - just because I didn't want to shoot everything in one location.
 27 shots later... you're done.
 That's it.
 With the disposal you have to wait a bit though, you still need to get the film out.
-The good thing it's black and white film so you can easily do the development yourself; the bad part is that you can't reload it easily.
+The good thing it's black and white film so you can easily do the development yourself; the bad part is that you can't reload it as easily as you would any other camera.

 ![trix3](../images/trixdisposable/kids-trix.jpg)
 _On the side... maybe, still don't want to risk upfront shooting.
 Tri-X_

-But you can open it easily.
+Opening it is simple enough, but you won't be doing it in the field.
 Remove the yellow stickers, put a credit card below the tabs on the side, pull apart, done.
-And putting it back together also seems like an easy task, so I'll surely try it again with a normal film, such as Ilford PAN 400 or HP5.
+And putting it back together looked simple, so I thought that I would surely try it again with a normal film, such as Ilford PAN 400 or HP5.
+Maybe I'd be concerned about light leaking, but I would just see how it goes.

 # Post development

 ![ilfopan1](../images/trixdisposable/windowguy-ilfopan.jpg)
 _I wouldn't have taken this shot with any other camera - this one I just had in my pocket, ready to go anytime.
 Ilford PAN 400_

-Well - I did (the paragraph above was written a while ago) - with Ilfopan 400.
+Well - I did come back to the camera few days later - with Ilfopan 400.
 Results with Ilford?
 Probably better than Kodak.
 The loading process was easy, and the only problem is by not doing it in a dark bag, you lose... a bit of the leader, I suppose.
 And need to mark the frame counter at 7 (yes) so it rolls back and ends in zero.
 Pro-tip - before loading, cock the shutter for an additional pic.

 Speaking of leader - surprisingly, the loaded Tri-X also had fogged leader, which makes you wonder about their manufacturing process.
+The film must be rolled into cassettes with leader sticking out, them transported in daylight, and then getting loaded in the dark again.

 # Image quality